The Floyd Rose-Fernandes Connection

 Models marked with ▲ are not batch produced but can be accepted as special orders.
 Additionally, since new jigs/tooling may be required, lead times and costs may vary depending on the model and its features.
 Please confirm these details before placing your order.

-● Please note in advance that for left‑hand models, parts specifications may differ slightly depending on the MODEL. |
+● Please note in advance that for left‑handed models, some parts used may differ from standard manufacturer specifications. |

 1987 -1990 (usually Page 71 of catalog) | ② サウスポーギターについて